samyarsadat/ROS-Robot/Circuit diagrams & PCB files/PCB files/Main Board/README.md

 <br>

 ## Important Note #1:
-*Because this revision of the PCB does not include a voltage divider for measuring the battery voltage, I have attached a wire to pin `ADC2` of Raspberry Pi Pico (B) and created a small prototype board with two resistors on it so that I can measure the voltage of the battery safely.
+*Because this revision of the PCB does not include a voltage divider for measuring the battery voltage, I have attached a wire to pin `ADC2` of Raspberry Pi Pico (B) and created a small proto board with two resistors on it so that I can measure the voltage of the battery safely.
 This functionality will be incorporated onto the board itself for rev. 2.*

+## Important Note #2:
+*On this revision of the PCB, there are two five-pin connectors for the motor encoders.
+I had initially planned to have one common current limiting resistor for all the encoders, however, this did not work.
+As a result, I have added a small proto board that splits the two five-pin connectors into four four-pin connectors (one connector per encoder) and adds individual current limiting resistors for each encoder.
+These extra resistors and the four-pin connectors will be incorporated onto the board itself for rev. 2.*

 <br>
 <br>